ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-troubleshooting.md

 ### What to do

+Follow these steps to determine whether the users are affected by an information barrier policy, whether the users are in the correct segments, and whether filters are applied correctly in information barriers.

 1. As a global administrator or compliance administrator, [connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps).

 2. To see if the users in question are included in an information barrier policy, run the `Get-InformationBarrierRecipientStatus` cmdlet with the Identity parameter.
 You can use any identity value that uniquely identifies each recipient, such as Name, Alias, Distinguished name (DN), Canonical DN, Email address, or GUID.